Can You Have a Side Job While Working in Disability Employment? 8 Recommended Side Jobs!

 Side jobs are a form of work that only exist because you have a main job.

-Therefore, it's best to avoid side jobs that neglect your main job.
+Therefore, it's best to avoid side jobs that interfere with your main job.

 For example, if you have just started a new job under disability employment and are not yet accustomed to it, focus on your main job first.

-Once you are able to handle your main job to some extent and have more time, that's the best time to start a side job.
+Once you can handle your main job to some extent and have some leeway, that's the best time to start a side job.

-Also, doing side jobs during your main job's working hours is obviously forbidden.
+Also, doing a side job during your main job's working hours is obviously off-limits.

-When starting a side job, carefully consider whether it will neglect your main job.
+When starting a side job, carefully consider whether it will interfere with your main job.

 6-2.
 Clearly Define Why You Want to Do a Side Job

-While the main reason for starting a side job is likely "to earn more income," it's good to set a more specific purpose or goal.
+While most people start a side job to "earn more income," it's helpful to set a more specific purpose or goal.

-For example, consider goals or objectives through side jobs like "gaining experience for skill improvement" or "wanting more people to see my work".
+For example, consider purposes or goals like "gaining experience for skill development" or "wanting more people to see my work" through a side job.

 6-3.
 Do Side Jobs Without Affecting Your Health

-Since side jobs are done by cutting into your private time, it's important to pay attention to health management.
+Since side jobs are done during personal time, it's important to pay attention to health management.

-Especially for people with disabilities, there is a tendency to get tired easily, and a regular lifestyle is required.
+Especially for people with disabilities, there is a tendency to tire easily, and a regular lifestyle is necessary.

-If you fall ill, you won't be able to do either your side job or your main job, which defeats the purpose.
+If you fall ill, you won't be able to do either your side job or main job, which is counterproductive.

-Therefore, when people with disabilities do side jobs, they should maintain their existing lifestyle rhythm and avoid working in ways that cut into sleep time.
+Therefore, when doing side jobs, people with disabilities should maintain their existing lifestyle rhythm and avoid working in a way that cuts into sleep time.

 6-4.
 Prioritize Enjoyment Over Earning in Side Jobs

-Many people start side jobs to earn money, but in most cases, it takes time to start earning.
+Many people start side jobs to earn money, but in most cases, it takes time to start earning significantly.

-Additionally, when inexperienced, the pay is often low for the effort, and it may not be as profitable as expected.
+Additionally, when you're inexperienced, the pay may be low compared to the effort, and you may not earn as much as expected.

-Building skills and experience is important for continuity, so it's recommended to have motivations beyond just earning.
+Continuity is important for building skills and experience, so it's recommended to have motivations beyond just earning.

 7. Q&A About Side Jobs for People with Disabilities